-The semiModelling of intermittent generation is consistent with ESOO.
+Modelling of intermittent generation is consistent with the ESOO.
 Intermittent generation profiles are derived for each generator from at least five historical weather years.
 Meteorological data, historical correlations and geographic locations are used to estimate output from new or committed intermittent generation.
 The probabilistic model samples from these generation profiles, maintaining linkages between the sampled intermittent generation profile and the corresponding demand profile.
 This allows the model to capture the varying contributions of wind and solar output to total supply, which is particularly relevant at times of high demand.

-Significant non-scheduled intermittent generation forecasts are based on 90% POE per facility and the (>30MW) is modelled explicitly as this generation can impact network constraints.
-Non significant non-scheduled intermittent generation forecasts are based on 90% POE and aggregated per region. is accounted for through adjustments to demand traces.
+Significant non-scheduled intermittent generation (>30MW) is modelled explicitly as this generation can impact network constraints.
+Non significant non-scheduled intermittent generation is accounted for through adjustments to demand traces.